samsoud/Azure-LB-Config-modules/README.md

-# This code will add and remove Azure lb probes and rules with parameters
+# This powershell script will add and remove Azure lb probes and rules with parameters
 # Sam Soud